ChristianPRO1982/nanoKONTROL2_to_soundcraft_UI/README.md

 1. Scan available configurations
 2. Ask which live setup to load
 3. Connect to the UI12
-4. Connect to the nanoKONTROL2
+4. Connect to nanoKONTROL2 MIDI IN and MIDI OUT
 5. Start the live runtime

 In `run/prod` mode: